 Create any bulleted or numbered lists using the styles in the software menu rather than typing numbers or symbols in front of a sentence.
 It makes it easier to change the formatting of the whole list.

 Font type and size

 When creating Google Docs or Word documents, in particular if saving as PDF or printing, use a sans-serif font such as Arial, Calibri or Helvetica, with font size 12pt or greater.
 Include line-spacing and extra space between sections of the document.
 Ensure any diagrams, tables and charts have labels and spacing around them to make them distinct from surrounding text.

 Large blocks of text are difficult to scan without the spaces created by short paragraphs, and reading on-screen takes longer for the majority of users.
 These issues are compounded for those with visual impairments or reading difficulties.

 Left-justified text (the normal alignment setting) with its jagged edges on the right side of the document is easier to follow line by line.
 Text which is justified to both edges (full justification) creates “rivers” of white space through the text which diverts the eye, making on-screen scanning and reading more difficult.
 Similarly, right or centrally aligned text is difficult to follow line-by-line.
 The advice is to use left-justified text for normal paragraphs.

 Use bold to emphasise words and phrases.
 Blocks of italic text should not be used as this can appear ‘wobbly’ to some individuals and therefore difficult to read.
 Underlining can be confused with clickable links on webpages and downloaded documents, so avoid using this also.

-Many users find block capitals difficult to read.
-Being able to identify sentence beginnings and endings strongly aids comprehension.
-Online, capitalisation is also considered to represent the textual equivalent of shouting and may therefore be interpreted as aggressive or comical!
+Many users find uppercase text difficult to read, especially in large blocks.
+In the online world, capitalisation is also considered to represent the textual equivalent of shouting and may therefore be interpreted as aggressive or comical!